Tosaaaki/piphawk-ai/README.md

 `TRADE_TIMEFRAMES` allows overriding which candle intervals are fetched for analysis.
 Specify as `M1:20,M5:50,M15:50,H1:120,H4:90,D:90` to cover short to long horizons.
 The system derives a dynamic pullback requirement from ATR, ADX and recent price swings.
 If indicators are missing, the fallback is `PULLBACK_PIPS`.
 `TP_BB_RATIO` scales the Bollinger band width when deriving a fallback take-profit target.
 For example, `0.6` uses 60% of the band width.
-`RANGE_ENTRY_OFFSET_PIPS` determines how far from the Bollinger band center price must be (in pips) before keeping a market entry.
-When closer, the entry switches to a LIMIT at the band high or low.
+`RANGE_ENTRY_OFFSET_PIPS` determines how far from the Bollinger band center price must be (in pips) before converting a market order to a LIMIT when `ENABLE_RANGE_ENTRY` is active.
+If the price is within this range, `entry_logic.py` places the order near the band high or low.
 The default is `3`.
 `想定ノイズ` is automatically computed from ATR and Bollinger Band width and included in the AI prompt to help choose wider stop-loss levels.
 The indicators module also calculates `adx_bb_score`, a composite value derived from ADX changes and Bollinger Band width.
 This score is passed to the AI so it can gauge momentum strength from multiple angles.
 `NOISE_SL_MULT` は AI が算出した SL をこの倍率で拡大します (default `1.5`).